ZetsubouCode/MailerAPI/README.md

 ```

 This will send an email with the provided subject and body to the specified recipients, including CC and BCC recipients, and attach the specified file.

+## API Documentation

+To test and check the functionality, you can access [FastAPI docs](localhost:8000/docs).

 ## License